Aayush9029/iAssets/README.md

 # iAssets
-Generate imageset and appiconsets from png files.
+Generate imageset and appiconsets from png/jpg files.

 ### Installation: